pepkit/divcfg/README.md

       --workdir="`pwd`" \
 ```

+Notice the `--volume` arguments, which mount disk volumes from the host into the container.
 This should work out of the box for most docker users.